Summary of the Council's Complaints Procedure

-- complaints made more than 6 months after the events complained about unless there are exceptional circumstances as to why the complaint could not have brought within this time.
+- complaints made more than 6 months after the events complained about.
+Unless there are exceptional circumstances why the complaint could not have brought within this time.

-If, after reading the guidance above, you are not sure if your "complaint" is covered by this procedure, please complete the Complaints Form and send it to the Council's Monitoring Officer.
-They will look into the matter and notify you accordingly.
+If you are still not sure if your "complaint" is covered by this procedure, please complete the Complaints Form and send it to the Council's Monitoring Officer.
+They will look into the matter and reply to you.

 2. How will you deal with my complaint?

-- To investigate a complaint as quickly and impartially as possible.
-This will initially be done by the department concerned.
+- Investigate a complaint as quickly and impartially as possible.
+The department concerned does this initially.

-- To provide you with a full response that outlines the findings of the investigation and, wherever possible, resolves the matter to your satisfaction
+- Provide you with a full response which includes our findings and resolves the matter to your satisfaction if we can.

-- To keep the steps of the Complaints Procedure, as set out below, separate from each other
+- Keep the steps of the Complaints Procedure, as set out below, separate from each other

 What are the steps of the Complaints Procedure?

 You should first contact the officer you have been dealing with and explain the issue to them.
-The officer you talk to may be able to help you there and then, or at least indicate if the matter can be resolved.
+The officer you talk to may be able to help you there and then, or at least say if they can resolve the matter.

 3. What if I am still not satisfied?

-At any time, you have the right to refer your complaint to either the Local Government Ombudsman or Housing Ombudsman, as applicable.
+You have the right to refer your complaint to either the Local Government Ombudsman or Housing Ombudsman at any time.
 The Local Government Ombudsman is an independent person who looks into complaints of maladministration (bad practice) against local authorities.
-This is an independent person who looks into complaints of maladministration (bad practice) against local authorities.
-The Ombudsman will usually want to know if your complaint can be resolved locally, so you should follow the steps in the Complaints Procedure first.
-The Ombudsman can be contacted on:
+The Ombudsman will usually want to know if your complaint can be resolved between us, so you should follow the steps in the Complaints Procedure first.
+You can contact The Ombudsman on: